l3wk/beautiful-jekyll/_posts/2019-04-24-storage-improvements.md

 Firstly, lets take a look at the installation of some new development tools:

  - [Terraform](https://www.terraform.io/): Provisioning tool for managing automated infrastructure deployments.
- - [libvirt-terraform-provider](https://github.com/dmacvicar/terraform-provider-libvirt): Terraform provider to provision KVM infrastructure using libvirt.
+ - [terraform-provider-libvirt](https://github.com/dmacvicar/terraform-provider-libvirt): Terraform provider to provision KVM infrastructure using libvirt.

 The installation process for terraform is well [documented](https://learn.hashicorp.com/terraform/getting-started/install.html), and should be straightforward to set up, however the libvirt terraform provider will most likely need to be compiled and installed from source.

 In this scenario, it may also prove necessary to download and install the latest release of [Go](https://golang.org/), along with the libvirt development headers, which should be available to install using the package manager for your OS.

-I encountered a [bug](https://github.com/dmacvicar/terraform-provider-libvirt/issues/561) in the terraform-provider-libvirt master branch, which meant that a VM created with a non-base image volume (as used in the terraform configuration described further below) would fail to start.
+I encountered a [bug](https://github.com/dmacvicar/terraform-provider-libvirt/issues/561) in the terraform-provider-libvirt master branch, which meant that a VM created with a non-base image volume (as shown in the terraform configuration outlined further below) would fail to start.
 To get around this issue, I built the 0.5.1 release tag instead, since it was not affected by this bug.

 We will also need to set up a more permanent nfs export on the development machine (or local storage server) for the studio clients to connect to.

 On my debian linux devlopment host, the steps required were as follows:

- - Install the `nfs-kernel-server` package using `apt-get`
+ - Install the `nfs-kernel-server` package using `apt`
  - Create a directory to serve as the mount point to export: `/srv/nfs/vfx`
  - Add an entry to the exports file to provide access to virtual hosts: `/srv/nfs/vfx  172.16.0.0/24(rw,sync,no_subtree_check)`
  - Restart the local nfs service to pick up the new export

 Next, it will be necessary to set up a static [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) reservation to match the locally administered MAC address ([LAA](https://en.wikipedia.org/wiki/MAC_address#Universal_vs._local)) assigned to each of the virtual machine(s) used later on in this post.
 We use this approach so that it is possible to dynamically configure network interfaces on our VMs but still ensure that we can predict what address a given host will receive.

-Lastly, you may also like to create a host entry for the machine in your local address file (or as a static DNS entry on your router, if it supports this feature).
-This will allow you to refer to your VM via host name rather than IP address.
+Lastly, you may also like to create a host entry for each machine in the */etc/hosts* file on your development machine (or as a static DNS entry on your router, if it supports this feature).

+I've gone ahead and created static DNS entries on my router for the two host names referenced within this post:

+ - *vfx-dev-001*
+ - *vfx-nfs-001*

+This will allow us to refer to the VMs via host name rather than IP address in the configuration files below, for improved human readability.

 # Repository